JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 Because of the wide variety or problems and solvers that POMDPs.jl interfaces with, the question of which functions from the interface need to be implemented does not have a short answer for all cases.
 In general, a problem will be defined by implementing a combination of functions from the generative, explicit, and common parts of the interface.

 Specifically, a problem writer will need to define
-- explicit or generative definitions for each node in the [Dynamic Bayesian Network (DBN)](@ref Dynamic-Bayesian-networks) (`:sp`, `:r`, and `:o` for POMDPs, or `:sp` and `:r` for MDPs)
+- explicit or generative definitions for each node in the [Dynamic decision Network (DDN)](@ref Dynamic-decision-networks) (`:sp`, `:r`, and `:o` for POMDPs, or `:sp` and `:r` for MDPs)
 - functions to define some other properties of the problem.

 !!! note

-    Since an explicit definition for a DBN node contains all of the information required for a generative definition, POMDPs.jl will automatically synthesize the generative functions for that node at runtime if an explicit model is available.
+    Since an explicit definition for a DDN node contains all of the information required for a generative definition, POMDPs.jl will automatically synthesize the generative functions for that node at runtime if an explicit model is available.
 Thus, there is never a need for both generative and explicit definitions of a node, and it is usually best to avoid redundant definitions because it is easy for them to become inconsistent.

 The precise answer for which functions need to be implemented depends on two factors: problem complexity and which solver will be used.
 In particular, 2 questions should be asked: